diogoprince/BTCcoexplosiveModel/README.md

 **1)** SelectLagVAR.fl: We select the number of lags of the variables at level in the VAR model from 6 lags and if there is an intercept in the model.
 This batch presents the information criterion and the F test for reducing the number of lags in the VAR model.

+**2)** ChengePhillipsCointegrationandIntercept.fl

+Run Cheng and Phillips cointegration test based on the information criterion.
+We analyze if we have cointegration and we define the deterministic term (without intercept, with restricted intercept or with unrestricted intercept).

+**3)** Johansen test
+Run Johansen test without intercept: Johansentest_withoutIntercept.fl Run Johansen test wit restricted intercept: Johansentest_withInterceptRestricted.fl Run Johansen test with unrestrictedt intercept: Johansentest_withInterceptUnrestricted.fl

 **References**